fatin2sarker/fatin2sarker/README.md

 - 👋 Hi, I’m @fatin2sarker
-- 👀 I’m interested in Software/Hardware Engineering as well as R&D
+- 👀 I’m interested in Software Engineering as well as product development.
 - 🌱 I’m currently an undergrad student in University of Waterloo in Computer Engineering
-- 💞️ I’m looking to collaborate on Engineering/Product Development based coops (4 months) for Fall 2021
+- 💞️ I’m looking to collaborate on Software Engineering based coops (4 months) for Summer 2022
 - 📫 How to reach me f2sarker@uwaterloo.ca

 <!---